Building Relationship Skills at Work

 Being good at relationships isn’t just a personality trait, it’s a key leadership skill.
 And the good news for everyday leaders is that we can all improve.

-Why Building Relationship Skills Matters
+Why Building Relationship Skills at Work Matters

-Relationship and people skills, and not merely job performance, are what separates a successful executive from the rest.
+Relationship and people skills, and not merely job performance, are what separate a successful executive from the rest.
 In corporate terms, good relationships are gold.
 And there’s a demand for people who can build them.